itthinx/groups/readme.txt

 == Changelog ==

 = 2.0.0 =
+* Changed the access restriction model to group-based access restrictions.
 * Optimized the approach to restrict read access on posts using groups rather than access restriction capabilities.
 * Fixed the order_by and order parameters in Groups_Group::get_groups()
 * Added the $create parameter in Groups_UIE::render_select()
+* Removed the chosen library.

 == Upgrade Notice ==